Accredited Int. Dip. MBACP Reg, Barnardos Adoption Reg

 Individuals choose to enter therapy because they are experiencing difficulties and distress in their lives.
 You may be considering therapy for any number of reasons.
 Perhaps you are feeling stuck and confused, overwhelmed by your emotions, anxious or depressed, or have experienced something traumatic either recently or in the past.
 You may be struggling to come to terms with and deal with changes in life.

 You may not know what the problem is or that just something is not right.
-It can be natural to believe that you have to keep on struggling with your difficulties alone; trying to effect change by yourself, feeling it would somehow be ‘weak’ or ‘embarrassing’ to ask someone else for help.
+It can be natural to believe that you must keep on struggling with your difficulties alone; trying to effect change by yourself, feeling it would somehow be ‘weak’ or ‘embarrassing’ to ask someone else for help.

 Talking about how you feel and being heard is at the heart of therapy.
 It is a process that can help to take stock of where you are now; it can help to re-evaluate how you live your life; uncover how patterns of behaviour, thoughts and emotions have evolved; gain a better understanding of past and present conflicts, which you may find unacceptable, or to manage painful realities, which continue to constrain you; to recognise, appreciate and use your resources, as well as considering possibilities for dealing with challenging situations.
 This may involve clarifying choices and opportunities for bringing about change; or, alternatively, may help you come to terms with those aspects of life that you are unable, or do not wish, to change.
-As you experience different aspects of yourself, your insight and self-awareness increases, which in itself is healing and growth producing.
+As you experience different aspects of yourself, your insight and self-awareness increases, which is healing and growth producing.

 Therapy is not advice giving; a miracle quick fix or a magic wand treatment - but a process taking place over a period of weeks or months that requires an investment of time to acknowledge and understand the picture of your life - past, present and future.